SideFx/wxTranslator/README.md

 ### Updates
 2025-11-13:
-Added presets for Windows arm64 and msys2 clangarm64 toolchain to CMakePresets.json.
-Obviously there's no reliable method to detect the processor architecture in CMake at the moment.
-Tried a quirky workaround using PROCESSOR_IDENTIFIER, which works at least on my machines.
+Added presets for Windows arm64 and the MSYS2 clangarm64 toolchain to CMakePresets.json.
+Since CMake currently lacks a reliable way to detect the processor architecture (?), I tried a quirky workaround using PROCESSOR_IDENTIFIER, which appears to work — for now.

 2025-11-14:
 Added presets for macOS to CMakePresets.json.
 Made adaptions to CMakeLists.txt accordingly.
 Stored sash position in app preferences.
 Added default xy-offset and window size for Mainwindow at first startup.
 New shell script for MSYS2 setup on Windows arm64.
 Created macOS app.icns.